1080p vs 1440p: Which One Is Better? & Why?

 Higher screen resolutions can take up more processing power, which may cause some laptops to slow down.

-While the difference in performance isn’t too great for casual gamers, it’s something to keep in mind for those who require as much as possible from their computers.
+While the difference in performance isn’t too significant for casual gamers, it’s something to keep in mind for those who require as much as possible from their computers.

 1080p vs 1440p: Full Comparision